BibleBot/BibleBot/CONTRIBUTING.md

 ## Pull Request Guidelines

-We strictly do development on the `develop` branch.
-Your PR should only be going into that branch.

 Your commits should not be monolithic, containing multiple major changes in one commit.
 In your PR description, you do not need to provide change details, **your commit message log should be self-explanatory**.

 ## Versioning